 It discusses the two primary competing views of the history of the earth and the presuppositions that inform them--materialistic evolution and biblical creation.
 The biblical creation point of view presented here is that of a young earth—that the earth was created within a short time span only thousands of years ago rather than gradually over millions or billions of years ago.
 The film also discusses the importance of the Genesis story of Adam and Eve and the Fall as foundational for a proper understanding of scripture, theology, and history.

-To create this film, Tackett traveled all over the world to locations where he meets up with scientists and other experts who explain scientific evidence for a creationist viewpoint, the age of the earth, and a global flood.
-Together, Tackett and his host explore topics such as the “pancake-like” layers of deposits in canyons, the fact that dinosaur bones have been found deposited in concentrated areas without time to decay before they were covered up, the Cambrian explosion with its multitude of diverse and complex life forms, problems with methods of dating for geology, genetic variability within species, a possible cause of the ice age that fits with the biblical account, and aspects of microbiology that demonstrate the interdependence of biological systems.
+To create this film, Tackett traveled all over the world to locations where he met up with scientists and other experts who explain scientific evidence for a creationist viewpoint, the age of the earth, and a global flood.
+Together, In the video, Tackett and his co-hosts explore topics such as the “pancake-like” layers of deposits in canyons, the fact that dinosaur bones have been found deposited in concentrated areas without time to decay before they were covered up, the Cambrian explosion with its multitude of diverse and complex life forms, problems with methods of dating for geology, genetic variability within species, a possible cause of the ice age that fits with the biblical account, and aspects of microbiology that demonstrate the interdependence of biological systems.

 Some of the scientific evidence is amazing.
 For example, I did not know that they had found soft tissue from dinosaurs that was still pliable and in which they could view cellular structures.
 The science includes some very recent discoveries like this that help to make a compelling case.

-Since scientific evidence is a major topic throughout the film, the most appropriate audience is probably about ages fifteen and older who have a sufficient grounding in science and religion to understand what is being presented.
+Since scientific evidence is a major topic throughout the film, the most appropriate audience is probably about ages fifteen and older—people who have a sufficient grounding in science and religion to understand what is being presented.
 It’s a great film to show for a church group.

 While many people think creationists ignore science to cling to a mythical view of creation, the scientific approach of this film strongly contradicts that viewpoint.
 Whatever your thoughts about the origins debate, this film presents compelling evidence that deserves broad discussion.